Symmetry of hypersurfaces with symmetric boundary: Various examples

-Therefore, given homogeneous or inhomogeneous isoparametric boundary $M$ and prescribed constant contact angle along $M$, the existence question for hypersurface of non-zero constant mean curvature $\tilde h$ can be solved by the ODE system \eqref{isopH}.
+Therefore, given homogeneous or non-homogeneous isoparametric boundary $M$ and prescribed constant contact angle along $M$, the existence question for hypersurface of non-zero constant mean curvature $\tilde h$ can be solved by the ODE system \eqref{isopH}.
 We notice that the geometric behavior of solution curves of \eqref{isopH} was studied by Hsiang and Huynh in \cite{HH87}.
-On the one hand, Theorem A in \cite {HH87} states that every global solution curve has two asymptotic lines parallel to the boundary lines $\theta=0$ and $\theta=\pi/g$ respectively.
-On the other hand, Theorem B in \cite{HH87} says that a global solution curve can hit the boundary line $\theta=0$ (resp. $\theta=\pi/g$) at most once.
+On the one hand, Theorem A in \cite {HH87} states that every global solution curve has two asymptotic lines parallel to the boundary lines $\varphi=0$ and $\varphi=\pi/g$ respectively.
+On the other hand, Theorem B in \cite{HH87} says that a global solution curve can hit the boundary line $\varphi=0$ (resp. $\varphi=\pi/g$) at most once.
 As a result, a solution curve $\gamma$ of \eqref{isopH} starting from $p_M$ either hits $\partial\mathscr{R}$ (in fact, perpendicularly) or extends to infinity.
-Moreover, either case produces both properly immersed and embedded examples (see Figure 3).
+Moreover, either case produces both properly immersed and embedded examples (see Fig. \ref{fig:2}).

 Apparently, an $\tilde h$-solution curve generates a corresponding smooth $\tilde h$-CMC hypersurface.
-Coupling with property $(\star)$, a $0$-solution curve for minimal hypersurface is indeed a geodesic with respect to \eqref{inh}.
-In fact, ${\tilde{h}}/{\underline{V}}$ is exactly the curvature of $\gamma$ with respect to $g_c$ \eqref{inh}.
+In particular, a $0$-solution curve for minimal hypersurface is indeed a geodesic with respect to \eqref{inh}.
+In fact, ${\tilde{h}}/{\underline{V}}$ is exactly the geodesic curvature of $\gamma$ with respect to $g_c$ \eqref{inh}.